Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 I expected the relational database to be much slower.
 I didn't expect the Neo4J to have almost linear running time when data grows logarithmically.

-For this kinds of types of queries Neo4J is the perfecter database because of it's performance and intuitive Graphical Display of the result set.
+For this kinds of types of queries Neo4J is the preferred database because of it's performance which becomes significance when the set/join grows and intuitive Graphical Display of the result set.
-The query are also shorter and more understandable.
+The query are also shorter and more understandable for this types of queries.

 Neo4J